Suzanne Aspden

-Suzanne Aspden is professor of music at Jesus College, University of Oxford.
+Suzanne Aspden (born August 1968) is a New Zealand musicologist and cultural historian who has been a tutorial fellow and associate professor in music at Jesus College, University of Oxford since 2005.

 Life

-Aspden was formerly a research fellow at Robinson College, University of Cambridge from 1999 to 2002 and a lecturer in music at the University of Southampton from 2002 to 2005.
+Aspden was a research fellow at Robinson College, Cambridge from 1999 to 2002 and a lecturer in music at the University of Southampton from 2002 to 2005.
 In 2002-3 she was the first John Marshall and Marie Louise Osborn Fellow at the Beinecke Library, Yale University.

+Aspden was formerly a co-editor of the Cambridge Opera Journal.
+She is currently a governor of the Crypt School in Gloucester.

+Aspden appeared in an edition of the BBC Radio 3 programme Record Review in June 2019.